cronologic-de/ug_ndigo6g/source/functionality/trigger.rst

 .. _fig level trigger:
 .. figure:: ../figures/level-trigger.*
    :width: 90%
+   :alt: Example for level triggering of the Ndigo6G-12.

    Example for level triggering.

 .. _fig edge trigger:
 .. figure:: ../figures/edge-trigger.*
    :width: 90%
+   :alt: Example for edge triggering of the Ndigo6G-12.

    Example for edge triggering.